CLINT HANDLES COMPLEX INTELLECTUAL PROPERTY MATTERS AND HELPS HIS CLIENTS ACHIEVE SUCCESS IN HIGH STAKES INTELLECTUAL PROPERTY LITIGATION.

 - U.S. District Court for the Eastern District of Texas

 - MiiCs & Partners, America, Inc. v.
 Toshiba Corp.
-(D. Del.): Achieved complete defense victory for multinational Japanese company in an 11-patent infringement suit over LCD panel technology brought by Hon Hai’s patent holding company in the District of Delaware.
+(D. Del.): Complete defense victory for multinational company in an 11-patent infringement suit over LCD panel technology brought by Hon Hai’s patent holding company in the District of Delaware.

 - Straight Path IP Group, Inc. v.
 Vizio (E.D.
-Va.): Defended multinational Japanese company in a three-patent infringement suit relating to point-to-point Internet technology brought by a non-practicing entity in the Eastern District of Virginia.
-Case settled.
+Va.): Defended multinational company in a three-patent infringement suit relating to point-to-point Internet technology brought by a non-practicing entity in the Eastern District of Virginia.

 - Nalco Co. v.
 Baker Hughes Inc. (S.D.
-Tex.): Represented well-known company against one of the world's largest oil field services companies in patent-based antitrust suit.
-Case settled.
+Tex.): Represented well-known industrial chemical company against one of the world's largest oil field services companies in patent-based antitrust suit.

 - Battle Toys, LLC v.
-LEGO Systems, Inc. (D. Del.): Defended toy company LEGO and obtained Consent Judgment of Noninfringement from Plaintiff dismissing the case without payment shortly before trial in the District of Delaware.
+LEGO Systems, Inc. (D. Del.): Defended toy company LEGO and obtained Consent Judgment of Noninfringement from the plaintiff dismissing the case without payment shortly before trial in the District of Delaware.

-- In the Matter of Certain Point-to-Point Network Communication Devices and Products Containing Same (ITC): Achieved walk-away dismissal of ITC investigation relating to point-to-point Internet technology for multinational Japanese Respondent.
-Patent troll Complainant dropped the case in its entirety less than two weeks before trial, shortly after the court granted our motion to strike critical evidence supporting Complainant’s claims.
+- In the Matter of Certain Point-to-Point Network Communication Devices and Products Containing Same (ITC): Achieved termination of ITC investigation relating to point-to-point Internet technology for multinational company.
+Patent troll dropped the case in its entirety less than two weeks before trial, after the court granted our motion to strike that gutted the patent troll’s domestic industry claim.

 - Anvik Corp. v.
 Nikon Precision, Inc. (S.D.
-Cal.): Defended multinational Japanese company in a 7-patent infringement suit in the Southern District of California accusing photolithography technology used in manufacturing most of the world’s large-panel displays of infringement.
-Case settled.
+Cal.): Defended multinational company in a 7-patent infringement suit in the Southern District of California accusing photolithography technology used in manufacturing most of the world’s large-panel displays of infringement.

 - In re: Halftone Color Separations (C.D.
-Cal.): Defended multinational Japanese company in a Multi-District Litigation based in the Central District of California involving patent infringement claims relating to printer color toning technology.
-Case settled.
+Cal.): Defended multinational company in a Multi-District Litigation based in the Central District of California involving patent infringement claims relating to printer color toning technology.

 - CyberSource Corporation v.
 Retail Decisions, Inc., et al. (N.D.
-Cal.): Defended Retail Decisions in a patent infringement suit in the Northern District of California and co-authored a motion for summary judgment that resulted in one of the first decisions invalidating a patent for claiming unpatentable subject matter following the Federal Circuit's Bilski decision.
+Cal.): Co-authored a motion for summary judgment that resulted in one of the first decisions invalidating a patent for claiming unpatentable subject matter following the Federal Circuit's Bilski decision.

-- In the Matter of Certain Flash Memory and Products Containing Same (ITC): Secured dismissal of Japan-based Respondent from ITC investigation regarding flash memory brought by Korean Complainant.
+- In the Matter of Certain Flash Memory and Products Containing Same (ITC): Secured dismissal of Japan-based company from ITC investigation regarding flash memory brought by multinational Korean company.

-- In the Matter of Certain Voltage Regulators, Components Thereof and Products Containing Same (ITC): Represented Complainant in ITC investigation relating to voltage regulators.
+- In the Matter of Certain Voltage Regulators, Components Thereof and Products Containing Same (ITC): Represented Linear Technologies in ITC investigation relating to voltage regulators.
 Case was dismissed after respondents agreed not to engage in allegedly infringing activity by Consent Order.

 - Intevac, Inc. v.
 Unaxis USA, Inc. (C.D.
 Cal.) and inter partes reexamination of the patent-in-suit: Represented Intevac in patent litigation in the Central District of California against Intevac’s principal competitor in hard disk drive media manufacturing, and successfully defended the validity of the Intevac patent in inter partes reexamination.
 Intevac acquired the competitor’s hard disk drive media manufacturing equipment business and the litigation was dismissed.